-Subtitled “an introduction” to my music, this was rediscovered (the original case, anyway) after I’d forgotten for years that existed.
+Subtitled “an introduction” to my music, this was rediscovered (or the original case was, anyway) after I’d forgotten for years that it even existed.
 Compiled on September 10, 1999, it was an attempt to cobble together some of my more accessible moments for my grandfather.
-It’s an interesting mix…half the songs come from the just-completed LIVE AT THE NAKED GIRAFFE THEATER, there are a few tracks from DON’T TALK LIKE A BABY, one Papa Ghostface track, two Starving Artists tracks, and one of the old out-takes I wish I had the most shows up here (Amen).
-Unfortunately the disc itself is nowhere to be found.
-“Thirteen Lesbian Giraffes” is re-titled Montenegro here so as to avoid wiener solstice.
+It’s an interesting mix.
+Half the songs come from the just-completed LIVE AT THE NAKED GIRAFFE THEATER, there are a few tracks from DON’T TALK LIKE A BABY, one Papa Ghostface track, two Starving Artists tracks, and one of the old out-takes I wish I had the most shows up here too (Amen).
+Alas, the disc itself is nowhere to be found.
+One more minor curiosity: “Thirteen Lesbian Giraffes” is re-titled Montenegro here.

 JOHNNY WEST & FRIENDS (1999)

-Sadly, I let Jesse borrow this CD way back in the summer of 2002 and have yet to see its return.
-In other words, it’s gone forever.
+I made the mistake of letting Jesse borrow this CD in the summer of 2002 and never saw it again.
 There is no dog.

 FUZZY SHRAPNEL VOLUME 1 (2000)

-Basically a remastering of about two-thirds of DON’T TALK LIKE A BABY (not all of the songs were in any backed-up format that allowed me to remaster them).
-There’s also a nice remix of the Starving Artists track Time Ticking Away, a “beefy mix” of Horsemouth (part 1) with a real bass and some unhinged sped-up guitar from me, and Trading Places, an out-take from the DON ‘T TALK LIKE A BABY sessions that probably should have ended up on the album proper.
+About two-thirds of DON’T TALK LIKE A BABY remastered, with a few add-ons (not all of the songs were in any backed-up format that allowed me to remaster them).
+There’s a nice remix of the Starving Artists track Time Ticking Away, a “beefy mix” of Horsemouth (part 1) with real electric bass and some unhinged sped-up guitar from me, and Trading Places, an out-take from the DON ‘T TALK LIKE A BABY sessions that probably should have ended up on the album proper.
 I threw it right at the beginning of the MISFITS (1999-2007) collection, because I thought it deserved to be in a place where a few people might actually hear it.

 SALE OF A DEAD MAN [single] (2000)

-I took advantage of another English class assignment’s open-ended nature and wrote a song that was supposed to come from Willy Loman’s point of view (we were reading Death of a Salesman at the time).
+I took advantage of another English class assignment’s open-ended nature and wrote a song reflecting Willy Loman’s worldview (we were reading Death of a Salesman at the time).
 It was kind of a waste of a CD, and I didn’t throw it in with the other CHILDREN HAVE NO EYES tracks because it didn’t seem to fit.
 But at least the silly harmonies made the rest of the class laugh a few times.
-This one made its way onto the MISFITS (1999-2007) compilation, complete with a much more in-depth back story (because it’s a pretty long and somewhat entertaining tale).
+This one made its way onto the MISFITS (1999-2007) compilation as well.

 LAMEST SHIT (2001)